 Introduction...
 From 1999 - 2020 I was a keen participant in SETI@home - the search for extraterrestrial intelligence, reaching the top 10 in the UK.
 You can find me listed as 'BMH'.
-That project stopped releasing data in March 2020 so I chose to switch to Einstein@Home.
-I had been a casual participant in this project since 2005, but only occasionally contributing, such as when SETI was not providing work or there was a particular event to take part in.
+When that project stopped releasing data in March 2020 I chose to switch to Einstein@Home.
+I had been a casual participant in this project since 2005, but I only occasionally contributed, such as when SETI was not providing work or there was a particular event to take part in.

-Einstein@Home uses a computer's idle time to search for weak astrophysical signals from spinning neutron stars (often called pulsars) using data from the LIGO gravitational-wave detectors, the Arecibo radio telescope, and the Fermi gamma-ray satellite. - Link
+Einstein@Home uses a computer's idle time to search for weak astrophysical signals from spinning neutron stars (often called pulsars) using data from the LIGO gravitational-wave detectors, the MeerKAT radio telescope*, the Fermi gamma-ray satellite, as well as archival data from the Arecibo radio telescope. - Link

 I participated in Einstein@Home through the winters of 2020-1 and 2021-2, i.e. during the UK's winter months (November - March) when the excess heat produced by my computers could be put to use within my home.
 There was a compromise with how much electricity was required to participate along with how much money I was prepared to spend on computer parts, such as graphics cards and suitable power supplies.
-In March 2022, with rising energy costs, I powered down early to save electricity, but now, as of November, I'm starting to participate again.
+From 2022 onwards I typically participate from November to March.

 I have been a member of team GPUUG since 21 November 2014.